bogomhd/BeoLightControl/README.md

 A simple program which allow you to control Philips Hue bulbs with a BeoRemote One BT connected to a Bang & Olufsen product.
 It was made using my spare time and comes with absolutely no warranty.

 Should be compatible Bang & Olufsen devices:
-BeoPlay M3, M5, A6, A9, Beosound 1, 2, 35, Stage, Core, Shape, Edge, Beovision Eclipse, Beovision Harmony
+BeoPlay M3, M5, A6, A9, Beosound 1, 2, 35, Stage, Core, Shape, Edge, Beovision Eclipse, Beovision Harmony, Beovision Contour

 I use this program with a raspberry pi.
 But it could be used with any linux machine.